rabbitmq/rabbitmq-website/site/tutorial-two-java.md

     boolean durable = true;
     channel.queueDeclare("hello", durable, false, false, null);

-Although that command is correct by itself it won't work in our present setup.
+Although this command is correct by itself, it won't work in our present setup.
 That's because we've already defined a queue called `hello` which is not durable.
-RabbitMQ doesn't allow you to redefine an existing queue with different parameters and will return a hard error to any program that tries to do that.
+RabbitMQ doesn't allow you to redefine an existing queue with different parameters and will return an error to any program that tries to do that.
 But there is a quick workaround - let's declare a queue with different name, for example `task_queue`: